T.J. Atwood: Professional career

-On July 16, 2020, Atwood signed with the Svendborg Rabbits of the Basketligaen.
-On January 2, 2021, he signed with Depiro Rabat Imtarfa of the Maltese Division One Basketball league.
+On July 16, 2020, Atwood signed with the Svendborg Rabbits of the Danish Basketligaen.
+On January 2, 2021, he signed with Depiro Rabat Imtarfa of the Maltese Division One league.
 Atwood re-signed with the team on August 2.
+On 12 November, Atwood was announced as a new signing for Iskra Svit of the Slovak Basketball League.
+On July 31, 2023, Atwood signed for Plymouth City Patriots of the British Basketball League.
+In August 2024, Atwood signed for Cheshire Phoenix of the Super League Basketball.